fairyfar/gdb_sigwait/README.md

 ## 4.3 Auto Scripts

-The above source code is just a demo, and the actual use is still a little troublesome.
+The above source code is just a demo, and it's a little troublesome to actually use.
 For this, we also need to work with the `gdb` script to achieve automation.

 First, write a `gdb` script, the file name is `sighhandler.gdb`.
 The script file is in the project directory: